tokamak-network/Tokamak-zkp-channel-manager/README.md

 ## ⚠️ Disclaimer

 This is a testnet application.
 Always verify contract addresses and transactions before signing.
 The developers are not responsible for any loss of funds due to user error or contract bugs.

----

-Built with ❤️ by the Tokamak Network team